java311/PMiru/README.md

 ### Install Numpy and Tifffile
 ```
-pip install tifffile
 pip3 install numpy
+pip3 install tifffile
 ```

 ### Install OpenCV 3
-use pip3 (it musb be pip3) as:
+use pip3 (it MUST be pip3) as:
 `pip3 install opencv-python`

 Then install all OpenCV dependencies: